Francisco Miró Quesada Cantuarias

 In his works he discusses the belief in "human nature" on the basis that any collective assumption about such a nature will be frustrating, and will have negative public results.
 He was interested in so-called "unorthodox logics".
 The term "paraconsistent logic" was coined in 1976 by him.
-He made his editorial debut in 1941, with Sense of the phenomenological movement.

 He was the first person of the Americas to hold the position of president of the International Federation of Philosophy Societies, elected in Moscow in 1990.

 Biography

 He was the son of journalist Óscar Miró Quesada de la Guerra and María Josefina Cantuarias Dañino.
 His father, a renowned social researcher, was director of the newspaper El Comercio belonging to his family.

 He completed his school studies, first, at the Pensionnat du Sacré-Coeur de Passy, in Paris, and then at the schools of the Sacred Hearts of Belén and Recoleta, and at the Antonio Raimondi Italian school in Lima.
-He completed his studies at the Faculty of Arts of the Pontifical Catholic University of Peru, where he graduated from Bachelor of Philosophy with the thesis Crítica de la prueba ontológica a través de San Anselmo, Descartes, Spinoza y Leibniz (Critic of the ontological test through San Anselmo, Descartes, Spinoza and Leibniz) in 1938, and he continued at the National University of San Marcos, where he studied Philosophy and Mathematics, opting for the degree of doctor with the thesis Algunos estudios sobre las categorías.
+He completed his studies at the Faculty of Arts of the Pontifical Catholic University of Peru, where he graduated from Bachelor of Philosophy with the thesis Crítica de la prueba ontológica a través de San Anselmo, Descartes, Spinoza y Leibniz (Critique of the ontological argument through Anselm, Descartes, Spinoza and Leibniz) in 1938, and he continued at the National University of San Marcos, where he studied Philosophy and Mathematics, opting for the degree of doctor with the thesis Algunos estudios sobre las categorías.
 Ensayo de una crítica de la vida sicológica en general (Some studies on the categories.
 Essay of a critique of psychological life in general) in 1939.
 Subsequently, he obtained the bachelors in Mathematics and Law (1953) in the latter university and the title of lawyer.

 He made his debut in 1941 with Sentido del movimiento fenomenológico (Meaning of the phenomenological movement).
 The term paraconsistent logic was coined by Miró Quesada at the Third Latin America Conference on Mathematical Logic in 1976.

 After Miró Quesada graduated from the University of San Marcos with a doctorate in Philosophy, he began teaching there as a professor of Contemporary Philosophy.
 Later, in 1952, he was granted a scholarship by UNESCO to go to France, Italy, and England to study the formation of the secondary teaching staff.
 In 1953, he published the Sunday Supplement (el Suplemento Dominical).